solliancenet/microsoft-mysql-developer-guide/artifacts/02-03-CloudDeploy-InApp/README.md

 1. In the virtual machine, open the MySQL Workbench
 2. Connect to the local instance
-3. Export the `ContosoCoffee` database
+3. Export the `ContosoStore` database

 ### Enable MySQL In App